iqbalyarkhan/old-website/content/2020-04-09--Quick-Sort.md

 ### Logic

-Here're the three basic steps of merge sort:
+Here're the three basic steps of quick sort:

 - Shuffle the array so that the elements are in random order
 - Choose a `pivot`: an item that has all the elements less than it to its left and elements greater than it to its right